dhimiterbundo/simple-credit-card-validation-form/README.md

 # simple-credit-card-validation-form
-A simple credit cards validation library in JavaScript Credit card type and mask
+A simple credit cards validation library in JavaScript.

+Credit card type and mask
 Here is  an example of a credit card input .